Raid Boss Overview – Tapu Bulu

 Tapu Bulu Catch CP (Raid Encounter)

-- Weather boost (Cloudy / Sunny)
+- Weather boost during the raid

 Normal Weather (No Boost)